Wacom-Developer/signature-sdk-js/GETTING-STARTED.md

 The **Wacom Signature SDK for JavaScript** is intended to generate signature objects for the user.
 It provides the documentation and tools to create signature enabled applications.
 The Javascript SDK implements the functionality in browser ready script.
 No component installations are required and the SDK is platform independent.
-It does, however, require a browser that supports **WebAssembly** primarily, and **WebHid** when using an STU tablet for pen input.
+It does, however, require a browser that supports **WebAssembly** primarily, and **WebHID** when using an STU tablet for pen input.

-Please view the README for additional information on WebHid and WebAssembly.
+Please view the README for additional information on WebHID and WebAssembly.

 ## Setting up the Demo application

 ### How to use

-Currently, WebHid works if executed locally or on a secure connection.
+Currently, WebHID works if executed locally or on a secure connection.

 The Signature SDK for JavaScript is distributed as two files: